Open aortic surgery: Risks and complications

 perioperative mortality after the complex aortic repair.

 Aortic graft infections occur in 1-5% of aortic prosthetic placements.
 It can result in limb amputation, pseudo-aneurysm formation, septic emboli, aorto-enteric fistulae, septic shock and death.
 The most frequently involved pathogens are Staphylococcus aureus, and coagulase-negative staphylococci, followed by Enterobacterales and uncommon bacteria.
-In case of gut involvement also fungi may play a role.
+In case of gut involvement, fungi may also play a role.
 For patients unable to undergo major surgery, the outcome of conservative approach remains uncertain but usually provides for life-long suppressive antibiotic therapy.
 In selected cases an attempt of stopping antibiotic treatment after 3-6 months can be done.

 Recovery after OAS

 Recovery time after OAS is substantial.
 Immediately following surgery, patients can expect to spend 1–3 days in the intensive care unit, followed by 4–10 days on the hospital ward.
 After discharge, patients will take 3–6 months to fully recover their energy and return to their pre-operative daily activities.
 However, enhanced recovery after surgery (ERAS) protocols can improve recovery following surgery.

 Open repair for thoracoabdominal aneurysms requires a very large incision that cuts through muscles and sometimes bones making recovery very difficult and painful for the patient.
 Intraoperative intercostal nerve cryoanalgesia has been used during procedure to help reduce pain after TAAA.